 Apply Style to Existing Text Modules

 The Apply to Existing Text Modules option will allow you to apply your chosen style settings to existing modules of the same module-type in your ePortfolio.
 After selecting Apply to Existing Text Modules, you can review your chosen style settings on the left-side of the page (1).
-The right-side of the page displays the organizational hierarchy of pages, subpages, and modules in your ePortfolio (2).
+The right-side of the page displays the organizational hierarchy of pages, subpages, sections, and modules in your ePortfolio (2).
 By default, all existing Rich Text modules are selected, but can be individually excluded from the style settings by unchecking the respective blue checkbox (3).
 Other module types, which cannot receive the Rich Text style settings, are marked by a grey checkbox (4).
 The chosen style setting will only be applied to modules with a blue checkmark.

 Reverting to Default Styles